The cathedral La Familia Sagrada in Barcelona, Spain

 • STained glass windows designed by Gaudí for La Sagrada Familia

 This cathedral is truly unique.
 I would love to go back and see the completed building in 2026.
 La Sagrada Familia is really the culmination of Gaudí’s work.
 He died tragically after a tram hit him on his way to church.
 However, even before his death Gaudí knew he would not be able to finish the cathedral in his lifetime.
 Concerned that his vision would not be fulfilled after his death, he worked to complete the tall towers.
 He was afraid future leaders would create lower towers to cut costs.
-That he did not want to happen.
-It has actually been funding that has stalled the project over the years.
+He did not want that to happen.
+Unfortunately it has actually been funding that has stalled the project over the years.
 Since his death six architects have continued the project, and completion is now in sight.

 Barcelona has so much to offer, but for me you haven’t seen Barcelona unless you have seen the works of Gaudí.
 His unique perspective on life and his deep faith have had a lasting impact on this European city.